MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/dynamic.md

 * `parse_json('{"a":123, "b":"hello", "c":[1,2,3], "d":{}}')` - gives the same value as `o` in the example above.

 > [!NOTE]
-> Unlike JavaScript, JSON mandates the use of double-quote
-> (`"`) characters around strings and property-bag property names.
-> Therefore, it is generally easier to quote a JSON-encoded string literal by using
-> a single-quote (`'`) character.
+> Unlike JavaScript, JSON requires the use of double-quote (`"`) characters around strings and property-bag property names.
+Therefore, it is generally easier to quote a JSON-encoded string literal by using a single-quote (`'`) character.

 ### Ingest data into dynamic columns